Grades 6-9

 Each lesson focuses on one (or more) of the three core components that make up TAG:

-G'milut Chasadim: G’milut Chasadim translates to Acts of Loving-Kindness, an area we often define as social action.
+G'milut Chasadim (Grow): G’milut Chasadim translates to Acts of Loving-Kindness, an area we often define as social action.
 Lessons for this component can include Tikkun Olam Seminars (class-directed projects) or explorations of contemporary social action or social justice issues.

 10th Grade